+'''

+going to be in charge of the subcommittee?
+They

+1

+2

+can't just all get together willy-nilly and not

+3

+have any kind of rules.

+MS. CASH-CHAPMAN: It would still be under

+4

+5

-MS. CASH-CHAPMAN: It would still be under the -- the same one committee.
-So it would still be under board members and chairperson and the vice chair.
+the -- the same one committee.
+So it would still

+6

+be under board members and chairperson and the vice

+7

+chair.

+MS. LUDLOW: Okay.
+It still have --

+8

+9

+MS. CASH-CHAPMAN: Right.
+Just for

+10

-8 MS. LUDLOW: Okay.
-It still have --9 MS. CASH-CHAPMAN: Right.
-Just for 10 organizational purposes I had to separate it.
-11 MS. LUDLOW: I see.
+organizational purposes I had to separate it.

+MS. LUDLOW: I see.

+11

 MS. CASH-CHAPMAN: So I could see.

+12

+1.3

 MS. LIOTTA: Oh, yeah, I had one other -- one

 other.
 Sorry.
 I didn't -- I had a note and I

+14

 didn't mention it.

-Again, being mindful of potential 16 17 administrative burdens and costs, I think all 18 meetings, additional meetings should be approved by the chairperson so that, you know, it's a little 19 20 bit more -- so we know we have an Authority member 21 saying, yes, we think this is -- this committee --22 this committee should meet again to discuss this 23 with the appreciation of what additional 24 administrative cost that might have.
+15

+Again, being mindful of potential

+16

+17

+administrative burdens and costs, I think all

+18

+meetings, additional meetings should be approved by

+the chairperson so that, you know, it's a little

+19

+20

+bit more -- so we know we have an Authority member

+21

+saying, yes, we think this is -- this committee --

+2.2

+this committee should meet again to discuss this

+23

+with the appreciation of what additional

+2.4

+administrative cost that might have.

+'''

-25 MS. CASH-CHAPMAN: Okay.
+MS. CASH-CHAPMAN: Okay.

-CHAIRMAN OLSON: Dennis.
-Mr. Clarke, do you have any comments?
+1 CHAIRMAN OLSON: Dennis.
+Mr. Clarke, do you 2 have any comments?
 3 MR. CLARKE: No. But I appreciate 4 Ms. Liotta's offer to, you know, look at all the 5 policies and sort of unify their language.
 And I 6 think that's very important that we are consistent 7 in all these endeavors.
 8 CHAIRMAN OLSON: Okay.
 I really like the 9 ideas, the emphasis bringing out and giving much 10 more attention to community engagement.
 And you've 11 been very good to bring forth ideas about that in 12 prior meetings and now.

-I'm concerned that the whole proposal here is 13 too detailed.
+13 I'm concerned that the whole proposal here is 14 too detailed.
 It boxes you in.
-One example I see 14 15 is -- so I am wondering if it can be more 16 generalized and simplified in to allow this effort 17 to operate without being boxed in.
+One example I see 15 is so I am wondering if it can be more 16 generalized and simplified in to allow this effort 17 to operate without being boxed in.
 I am using that 18 term again.
-For example, the number of meetings, that's a huge number of meetings.
-There is a 19 20 minimum number of meetings I believe I saw that 21 somewhere here.
+For example, the number of meetings, 19 that's a huge number of meetings.
+There is a 20 minimum number of meetings I believe I saw that 21 somewhere here.
 22 MS. CASH-CHAPMAN: Yeah, I put in for once a 23 month and then more.
 24 CHAIRMAN OLSON: Yeah.
-You know, it may be 25 that sometimes part of the year you need to meet several times as a committee, but maybe others you don't need to meet for a month or two.
+You know, it may be that sometimes part of the year you need to meet don't need to meet for a month or two.
 Being boxed into doing that -- so it was frequency.